-- 1) The open door: "I know thy works: behold, I have set before thee an open door, and no man can shut it: for thou hast a little strength, and hast kept my word, and hast not denied my name" Rev.3:8). - 2) The door of the human heart: "Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me"Rev.3:20). - 3) The door of revelation: "I looked, and behold, a door was opened in heaven" (Rev.4:1).
+- 2) The door of the human heart: "Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me" (Rev.3:20). - 3) The door of revelation: "I looked, and behold, a door was opened in heaven" (Rev.4:1).

-4:1b ...a door was opened in heaven: Upon seeing a door standing open in heaven and hearing a trumpet-like voice promising to show him of things which must take place, John seems to be transported to the throne room of God.
+4:1b ...a door was opened in heaven:- Upon seeing a door standing open in heaven and hearing a trumpet-like voice promising to show him of things which must take place, John seems to be transported to the throne room of God.
 This is through his vision.
 John not only sees and looks into heaven, but he is commanded to come up hither, so that he may see and understand the things that are to transpire on earth in future events.
-God works them out.
+God has worked them out.
 They are of His divine Will.
 Remember this is the vision given to John.
 John is being shown things to come.

 The voice like a trumpet is a clarion call to each one of us for us to come closer to the things of God.
 We all should hear His sound; His call!
-When there is an open door in our lives, the effect of the "open door" is for evangelism and missions; the door which God opens to the churches for bearing witness to the glorious gospel of our Lord and Savior Jesus Christ.
+Right now, there is an "open door" for evangelism and missions; the door which God opens to the churches for bearing witness of the glorious gospel of our Lord and Savior Jesus Christ.
 It is an opportunity to carry the gospel to our neighbors, communities, cities, states, countries, and the world-the uttermost part of the earth.
 Also seeing a door in heaven is symbolic to access to heavenly places (Jh.1:51).

 4:2 And immediately I was in the spirit: and, behold, a throne was set in heaven, and one sat on the throne.
-And immediately I was in the spirit: He does not affirm that he was caught up into heaven, but he was at once absorbed in the contemplation of the visions before him.
-John is having a deep, intense spiritual experience with God, but his body remained in Patmos; he was in an ecstatic state with his mind and spirit.
-They appeared as real to him as if he saw them, and they were in fact a real symbolical representation of things occurring in heaven.
-Now John sees the most astounding sight imaginable: God and the throne of God.
-This was one event that would be very hard to describe, emotionally, physically, or otherwise-God's throne and even God Himself!
-Yet, as it continues, he describes what he sees and hears with vivid and colorful imagery.
+John says, "And immediately I was in the spirit:" John is having a deep, intense spiritual experience with God, but his body remained in Patmos; he was in an ecstatic state with his mind and spirit.
+They appeared very real to him as if he was literally there.
+John sees the most astounding sight imaginable: God and the throne of God.
+This was one event that would be very hard to describe, emotionally, physically, or otherwise Yet, as it continues, he describes what he sees, and hears with vivid and colorful imagery.